Sandgate | Explore Brisbane's bayside beach

 Sandgate might just have Brisbane’s best seafood restaurants.
 The family-friendly Doug's Seafood Cafe has plenty of covered outdoor seating.
 As an alternative, you can pack a picnic blanket for alfresco dining along the esplanade.

-If you like your fish and chips with a view, you can’t go past the Full Moon Hotel.
+For fish and chips with a view, you can’t go past the Full Moon Hotel.
 You'll find the hotel at the top of the bay, bordering Sandgate and Shorncliffe.
 From the deck, you can enjoy ocean breezes and views over Bramble Bay.

 Fishing from Shorncliffe Pier